dreger/thelivingwell.co/_posts/live/2017-05-01-fearless-living-christine.md

 **How do you cope when comparison creeps in?**

-_There’s a quote I came across recently through [TheEveryGirl.com](TheEveryGirl.com) that has really resonated with me in regards to this topic.
+_There’s a quote I came across recently through [TheEveryGirl.com](TheEveryGirl.com) that has really resonated with me in regards to this topic._

 ## “Don’t compare your beginning to someone else’s middle.” ##
-Erica Gellerman, Small Business Consultant.
+-Erica Gellerman, Small Business Consultant.

 _I feel like I recite this message to myself on a daily basis.
 With the rise of social media, our work and the work of others has become so accessible.
 It’s both a blessing and a curse.
 My head often becomes so crowded with beautiful design work, I find myself doubting what I know and overwhelmed with how much more I have to learn.
 It’s at this point that I disconnect, take a deep breath, and remind myself where I am in my individual journey._